celeritas-project/celeritas/doc/appendices/administration.rst

 consider what would happen if X?"), not *destructive feedback* ("this code is ugly").
 When reviewing, you should focus almost exclusively on the new changeset, as opposed to larger systemic issues, or smaller problems with nearby sections of code that you happen to notice.
+If you do find such issues and they can reasonably be bundled into the submitted change set, you can work with the author to incorporate the changes, create a follow-on pull request yourself, or open an issue for later.

 Try to fully review the entirety of the changeset on your first review, *but* if major changes are needed it's a good idea to pause, submit your comments so